bliang01/homework2_solution/README.md

   `homework2/wrappers.py`.
 Aside from writing your own tests and performing computations for your report, everything you need to write for this homework will be put in the files `src/linalg.h` and `src/solvers.h`.

+* `ctests/`:

+  Directory in which to place any optional C code used to debug and test your library as well as practice compiling and linking C code.
+See the file `ctests/example.c` for more information and on how to compile.

 * `Makefile`: See *"Compiling and Testing"* below.